SnowBroScott/emberhold-canonical/docs/status.md

 **Emberhold is a ONE-module product with ONE module.** Registers are aesthetic only. **Fitness is the sole module, it is not built, and it is scoped to the Draper household.**

-> **`master-spec.md` owes FIVE folds.** The creator onboarding flow · the signup posture · the write-once timezone and its heal · Part II's rescoping to household-only · **and the non-creator first run, including the completion-marker seam and the arrival-state rule.** Plus five corrections found on the 07-27 read: the `actor_label` derive-from-`auth.uid()` prescription is now a killed regression, the "fourth activeness surface under investigation" note is dead, the `set_enabled_modules` "nothing has ever written that value" claim is false, the Onboarding section still describes the empty-board gap as the top structural problem, and the COPPA "kids have no auth identity" shield is false for a join-by-code minor. **jAIne has read the current version — a real regeneration is available and is the next scheduled work.**
+> **`master-spec.md` owes SIX folds.** The creator onboarding flow · the signup posture · the write-once timezone and its heal · Part II's rescoping to household-only · the non-creator first run, including the completion-marker seam and the arrival-state rule · **and Part II's v1 shape from 07-28 — the prescription-first inversion, the pre-session gate, the catalog dependency, contention resolution, and the display-mode surface.** Plus corrections found on the 07-27 read: the `actor_label` derive-from-`auth.uid()` prescription is a killed regression, the "fourth activeness surface" note is dead, the `set_enabled_modules` "nothing has ever written that value" claim is false, the Onboarding section still describes the empty-board gap as the top structural problem, and the COPPA "kids have no auth identity" shield is false for a join-by-code minor. **Plus one now: Part II's client-engine rule cites connectivity as its reason, and that reason is weaker than written — it survives on latency and sunk cost.** **jAIne has read the current version — a real regeneration is available and is the next scheduled work.**

 > **`north-star.md` is current.** One sentence is drifting: *"the auth email is now load-bearing in a way it wasn't"* was written when the entire signup path depended on it.
 Sender identity is fixed and only deliverability remains.
 Fold on the same pass.